Light on the Way

 "It's the niphredil and the elanor, sir," the Halfling whispered.
 "They've stopped growing, Lord Strider."

 Surprised, the King knelt down to look.
-There were the spikes of the Elven lilies that grew here and the signs that the athelas plants were beginning to push out of the ground; but the low mounds which had always brought forth the golden elanor blooms had gone dry, and the leaves of the niphredil plants had folded together, and the plants were withering.
+There were the spikes of the Elven lilies that grew here and the signs that the athelas plants were beginning to push out of the ground; but the low mounds that had always brought forth the golden elanor blooms had gone dry, and the leaves of the niphredil plants had folded together, and the plants were withering.
 The King felt one of the plants, and seemed to feel a lack of vitality to it, as if it had suddenly lost the will to live.
 He looked into the troubled eyes of the Hobbit and asked, "Do you have any idea what is wrong with them?"

 "I don't know, Lord Strider.
 It's as though they were fading, sir."